mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 ### Conclusion

-This chapter has uncovered some of the dangers the more formal / abstract computing education approaches and challenges.
+This chapter has uncovered The wider definition of CT here assumes the collaborative coding of a computing project. some of the dangers the more formal / abstract computing education approaches and challenges.
 A magasine article by Resnick cautions against some of the dangers of adopting a too formal approach including; too much memorisation of computational terms rather than application, devaluing hands on coding compared abstract concepts, not enough time devoted to complete projects and finally learners not given enough choice in their creations.
 His concern is that the potential for computing to build creative and design thinking competencies is being undermined.  http://tiny.cc/codingcrossroads

 As discussed, there is an ongoing tension for teachers between giving learners the freedom to pursue their own concrete coding goals, and the need to bring their attention back to the learning goals and target knowledge of the curriculum.
 Realistically, in the current educational climate teachers have to be able to show how classroom work applies to the curriculum and exam goals.
 This tension can be helped using a technique promoted by NCCE (at teachcomputing.org) - that of using observational techniques in the classroom to assess user progress.
 Techniques to help teacher observation and assessment of what student are completing are vital if we are be able to keep a track of some of the ways they solve problems as they apply knowledge in the concrete stage of their learning.
 The NCCE have created this quick read on observation - http://tiny.cc/observingstudents - not working